lpatmo/codebuddies-hangouts/README.md

 We (all volunteers) are building a better Google Hangout scheduler tool for people who to find study partners and talk code/learn web development together.
 This application is built in python/flask.
-Anyone can contribute to this open-sourced project entirely run by volunteers.
+Anyone can contribute to this open-sourced project.

 ##Background
 [http://www.codebuddies.org](http://www.codebuddies.org)